-Team of seasoned Catalysts with over 30 years of experience in more than 100 countries.
-We bring a unique perspective as strategists, coaches, a teachers and as partners.
-We have experience in corporate philanthropy, urban development, sustainability, social innovation, youth and entrepreneurship and disruptive technology.
-We share our findings through articles, blogs, and case studies and encourage collaboration.
+We are a team of seasoned Catalysts with over 30 years of experience in more than 100 countries.
+We bring unique perspectives as strategists, coaches, creatives, teachers and as partners & collaborators.

 Akhtar Badshah, Chief Catalyst